gip200/gip200-appsec1/Reports/gip200-AppSec-Lab1-Part2.md

 ## **Task 2 (10pts): Printing Out the Server Program's Memory**
  **_Task 2.A:_**  Stack Data.

-~~If we use the things we learned from Part 1 - the offset of ebp to buffer calculates as 216.~~

 The values that are returned by the server program and prompt it out to give more addresses.
 We see that the address of ‘messages’ argument is printed out in the server output.
 Since the Return Address just 4 bytes below that, we can calculate the address of the return value as 0x080b4008 – 4 = 0x080b4004.

 From trial and error with the build-string.py, applying s = "%.8x"*65 messages allows us to dump the memory+ "%s"